chiphogg/cppcon-2023-au-units/hogg-cppcon-23.md

 1. First: _can you get it_ in your project?

-This question considers both the C++ standard version which the library uses, and the mechanism for delivering the library to your project.
+This question considers both the C++ standard version which the library requires, and the mechanism for delivering the library to your project.

 2. Second: what does it _cost_, in terms of developer experience?